muftring/iu-netsci/topics/scale-free-networks.md

 Scale-Free networks take it a step further.
 It is a "relaxed" version of the star graph.
 There are several hubs connected to many nodes, and the hubs are also connected to each other.
 This drastically reduces the average path length.

+### Conclusion
+Considering: *Friendship Paradox and hubs...*

+Because we can very quickly reach hubs, the expansion of the tree (neighbor's links, neighbors neighbors links) becomes much larger than what you expect from $\left \langle k \right \rangle$.
+It actually scales much more like $\left \langle k^2 \right \rangle$, because once you traverse to a neighbor the degree you expect is proportional to the $k^2$ average.
+That means as you traverse each step, you reach a lot of nodes very quickly.

+That is the explanation of scale-free networks, friendship paradox, and ultra-small world.

+## Robustness
+Scale-free networks are really robust against random failures.
+Evaluating $d$ (diameter) as the measure of impact to two types of faults.

+<u>Failure</u>: randomly select a node and remove it

+<u>Attack</u>: remove the node with the highest degree

+In a random graph (exponential graph) the behavior is the same under both types of faults.
+The diameter is effectively unchanged.
+Pretty much every node has the same degree, so removing a random node or the node with highest degree has the same effect.

+However, for scale free networks the behavior is different.
+Under attack, the scale free network quickly breaks down.
+But under random failure it is very robust: the diameter does not change even after removing many nodes.

+### Summary
+- Exponential network is fragile under both *failure* and *attack*; if you start to remove nodes you destroy the network very quickly
+- Scale-Free network is fragile under *attack*, by removing the hubs it quickly breaks down; but it is very robust against *failure*.
+Considering random failure: the likelihood that a hub is randomly selected is much smaller than the likelihood that a node with small degree is selected simply because the hubs are greatly outnumbered by the small degree nodes.

+### Discussion

+>Small-world and robustness in real-world<P>
+In airline networks, there are "hubs" that makes the whole network "small" so that you can reach almost everywhere in the world by only few steps.
+Also these hubs provide robustness for the whole network (as long as they are functioning). <P>
+> What would be other interesting networks that exhibit these two properties (esp. through hubs)?
+Explain how important it is to have the small-world property and robustness in the network that you're talking about.

+A first thought is the cargo and goods delivery network would seem to be similar to the airline network.
+The hubs would be the large ports in all the world's large coastal regions.
+In the United States cities like New York, Houston, Los Angeles, and Seattle come immediately to mind.
+If these ports (and the next ones in line, by size) were to stop functioning, then the movement of cargo and goods would quickly break down.

+Blood delivery in the human body also seems like it could be a small-world like network.
+The places where arteries and veins meet would be the nodes, and the larger of those would be the hubs.
+The smaller connected nodes would be capillaries and such.
+If the larger hubs break down (or stop functioning) then the blood delivery network would break down rather quickly, and with serious consequences.

 ## Review
 | Question | Answer |
 | --- | --- |